XBORDERS: Transition Project - Call for participants

 Seminars: Saturdays 10 November in Dublin, 1 December in Armagh, 26 January in Belfast

-Showcase event: Thursday 28 March at 7pm in Dublin (please note this was initially incorrectly listed as 28 May)
+Showcase event: Thursday 28 March at 6.30pm in Dublin

 XBorders Alumni event: September 2019 TBC